 The idea of a mother’s group can strike fear in even the most confident of women.
 We’ve all heard the horror stories about bitchiness and judgy mums, and the idea of sitting in a room with a bunch of strangers and a screaming baby on your boob sounds like your idea of hell.
-So you might be thinking about giving yours a wide berth.
-But before you do, here’s a few things that might make you want to rethink that.
+Not only that, but sometimes when you are looking after a baby twenty four hours a day, the last thing you want to talk about with other people is…babies.
+Unfortunately, babies are the main topic of conversation in a mother’s group (at least at first) so you might be thinking about giving yours a wide berth.
+But before you do, here’s a few things to consider.

 How are they assigned?